 What are the male reproductive organs?

 The following make up the specialised anatomy that men have, and all these structures need to be working normally for a man to get a woman pregnant naturally.
-For more information please read this article that goes into more detail about this.
+To know more about the male reproductive system and the testicles, you can read this article that goes into more detail about this.